lilyball/Tomorrowland/README.md

 - Add new `mapError` and `tryMapError` methods.
 - Add new `mapResult` and `tryMapResult` methods.
 - Extend `tryFlatMapError` to be available on all `Promise`s instead of just those whose error type is `Swift.Error`.
+- Remove the default `.auto` value for the `on context:` parameter to most calls.
+It's now only provided for the "terminal" callbacks, the ones that don't return a value from the handler.
+This avoids the common problem of running trivial maps on the main thread unnecessarily ([#33][]).

 [#5]: https://github.com/lilyball/Tomorrowland/issues/5 "Should we adopt .map, .flatMap terminology?"
+[#33]: https://github.com/lilyball/Tomorrowland/issues/33 "Remove default context parameter from map, etc"

 ### v0.4.3